Partners

 Students may have weekend or evening availability for special events; this can be discussed with Engage Chicago program staff and the intern directly.

 Organizations interested in hosting an intern should complete the Host Site Application.
+Engage Chicago staff review submitted host site applications and are available to advise on position descriptions.

 The Engage Chicago staff team will send the resumes of students who are interested in a specific internship position to the contact person listed on the Host Site Application.
 Organizations can select a candidate based on their resume alone, request additional materials such as a cover letter, or schedule an interview with candidates.